Police: Minnesota officer meant to draw Taser, not handgun - WTMJ

 Associated Press

-Gannon said at a news conference that the officer made a mistake, and he released the body camera footage less than 24 hours after the shooting.
-The footage showed three officers around a stopped car.
-When another officer attempts to handcuff Wright, a struggle ensues.
+“We do know that the anger pain and trauma amidst the black community is real,” Biden said from the Oval Office.
+But, he added, that “does not justify violence and looting.”

+Hennepin County Attorney Mike Freeman said any decision on charges against the officer will be made by the Washington County attorney under an agreement adopted last year by several county prosecutors aimed at avoiding conflicts of interest.
+Freeman has been frequently criticized by activists in Minneapolis over his charging decisions involving deadly use of force by police.

-Gannon would not name the officer but described her as “very senior.”
+Gannon would not name the officer or provide any other details about her, including her race, other than describing her as “very senior.”
 He would not say whether she would be fired following the investigation.

 “I think we can watch the video and ascertain whether she will be returning,” the chief said.